campbead/adamcampbell-website-update/content/publication/crane-glacier-response-larsen-b/index.md

 publication: "Portland State University.
 Department of Geology"
 publication_short: "Portland State University"

-abstract: "This master's thesis presents a numerical model investigation of Crane Glacier's response to the collapse of the Larsen B ice shelf on the Antarctic Peninsula.
-The research examines the dynamic response of glaciers to ice shelf disintegration and provides insights into ice shelf-glacier interactions."

-# Summary.
-An optional shortened abstract.
-summary: "Numerical modeling of Crane Glacier response to Larsen B ice shelf collapse."

 tags: ["glaciology", "ice shelf", "Antarctica", "Larsen B", "Crane Glacier", "numerical modeling", "thesis"]
 categories: ["research"]
 featured: false